Discreet Confidential Consultation (213) 374-3952

 The state government can prosecute that particular person if they choose.
 I often see a multi-task force made up of state agents and federal agents.
 They depend on the scope of the scheme.

-The prostitution or human-trafficking scheme going on from state to state will usually dictate whether the feds will be involved.
-Suppose a case is sophisticated enough and involves the people and different forms.
-In that case, it's generally going to be a federal matter because the feds can deal much more quickly in prosecuting a case like that.
+The prostitution or human trafficking scheme going on from state to state will usually dictate whether the feds will be involved.
+Suppose a case is sophisticated enough and involves people and different forms.
+In that case, it's generally going to be a federal matter because the feds can prosecute a case like that much more quickly.

 But, if it's just a tiny prostitution case, the state deals with it.
 It depends on specific policy decisions when it comes to human trafficking.
 The feds and states work it out amongst themselves in deciding which case should be prosecuted at the state level and which to prosecute at the federal level.